onepiecefreak3/Time-Travelers-Patch/README.md

 Time Travelers - English Preview Patch
 ============================

+This patch is a preview of our current work and how far we can edit the game now.
+It only includes an edited menu and the intro sequence with translated movies and subtitles.

 You can create issues if you find typos or errors in the issues page.

 **How to patch the game**